neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 > }
 > ```

-[Addon](../werkbank/Addon-class.html)s introduce most of the methods and getters on the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c`.
+[Addon](../werkbank/Addon-class.html)s introduce most methods and getters on the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c`.
-For these methods to work, the respective addon must be active.
+The respective addon must be active for these methods to work.
 However, unless you have explicitly set `includeDefaultAddons: false` in your [AddonConfig](../werkbank/AddonConfig-class.html), all these addons are included by default.
 So **you do not need to do anything to enable the addons**.